- Application Process

 As part of the Act, employees are expected to be informed about the Act and to, in general, receive information concerning ethics.
 Ethics training will be held periodically starting in October 2004.

-Employees with questions about how the Ethics Act affects them or with requirements for more information should contact the School of Medicine Ethics Officer and Executive Director of Human Resources, Penny McCarty at 545-7121.
+Employees with questions about how the Ethics Act affects them or with requirements for more information should contact Candice Long, Ethics Administrator and Director of Compliance in the School of Medicine's Office of Compliance and Ethics by calling 545-8532.

 The Identity Protection Act, 5 ILCS 179/1 et seq., requires each local and State government agency to draft, approve, and implement an Identity-Protection Policy that includes a statement of the purpose or purposes for which the agency is collecting and using an individual's Social Security number (SSN).
 This statement of purpose is being provided to you because you have been asked by Southern Illinois University to provide your SSN or because you requested a copy of this statement.
 View Identity - Protection Policy